FallenWarrior2k/cardinal.py/README.md

 * Selfroling
 * Opt-in channels, i.e. hidden channels that only appear to users after issuing a command
 * Restricting bot commands to certain channels (due to be replaced/reworked in a future version)
-* Restricting new members' privileges until they confirm themselves
+* Restricting new members' privileges until they confirm themselves (due for removal because of the Welcome Screen feature for community servers)

 ### Moderation
 * Kicking and banning